MSIA/2021-msia423-dong-zizhuo-project/README.md

 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
+├── src/                              <- Source data for the project │   ├── load_data.py                  <- Python scripts to download raw data and upload raw data to S3 │   ├── generate_db.py                <- Python scripts to generate databaseand update database
+│   ├── run_model.py                  <- Python scripts to run the model pipeline
+│
 ├── tests/                            <- Files necessary for running model tests (see documentation below) │
 ├── app.py                            <- Flask wrapper for running the model
 ├── run.py                            <- Simplifies the execution of one or more of the src scripts